urbit/docs.urbit.org/content/courses/app-school/4-lifecycle.md

 all and return the agent core exactly as-is.
 It may also be more complicated, and perform some [scries](/system/kernel/arvo/guides/scry) to obtain extra data or check that another agent is also installed.
-It might send off some `card`s to other agents or vanes to do things like load data in to the `%settings-store` agent, bind an Eyre endpoint, or anything else.
+It might send off some `card`s to other agents or vanes to do things like load data in to the `%settings` agent, bind an Eyre endpoint, or anything else.
 It all depends on the needs of your particular application.
 If `on-init` fails for whatever reason, the agent installation will fail and be aborted.